msu-eele-fpga/final-project-dylan/hdl/Custom VHDL README/README.md

-# RGB LED Controller VHDL for the DE10 Nano
+# Servo Controller VHDL for the DE10 Nano

-In order to control the RGB LED, we need to code up a RGB LED controller program and create a component for it.
+In order to control my custom component, a micro servo, we need to code up a servo controller program and create a component for it.
-In order to communicate with the servo controller component, we need to create a driver for it.
-This driver will function very similarly to the RGB controller driver.

 ## System Architecture